 2) Export all the Receive connectors using the script and run the command in Exchange 2019 Management Shell:

 .\Copy-ReceiveConnector.ps1 -SourceServer DC1 -ConnectorName "Specific Receive Connector" -Targ etServer DC5 -MoveToFrontend -ResetBindings -DomainController DC1.exolab.tk

 3) Point all Firewalls & Load Balancers to Exchange 2019 Private Ip Address.

 4) Try validating with [email protected] user from Office 365 – Outbound to On-Premises Connector in to check mail flow is working.
 Try sending one test email from 2016Admin user to migrated cloud user and vice versa.

 5) Point all Multi-Functional Devices / Applications using SMTP Relay to the Private Ip Address of Exchange 2016 Server.

 7) Shut down Exchange 2010 server and check mail flow working fine.
-Leave it shut down for one week to check any issues being reporting from end-user.
-Once everything seems working for 1-2 weeks, then think of De-Commisioning the Exchange 2010 Server.
+Leave it shut down for one week to check reporting from any end-user.
+Once everything seems working for 1-2 weeks, then think of De-commisioning the Exchange 2010 Server.